Biden's attorney general pick vows to depoliticize Justice Department | DW | 21.02.2021

-Joe Biden's nominee for attorney general Merrick Garland has laid out his agenda if he is confirmed to take over the Justice Department.
-He must win over at least some Republican support in the Senate.
+Joe Biden's nominee for attorney general has laid out his agenda, should he be confirmed to take over the US Justice Department.
+Merrick Garland must win over at least some Republican support in the Senate.

-US President Joe Biden's nominee for attorney general pledged to depoliticize the Justice Department, uphold civil rights, and bring the Capitol rioters to justice, in comments released on Saturday.
+US President Joe Biden's nominee for attorney general has pledged to depoliticize the Justice Department, uphold civil rights and bring the Capitol rioters to justice, in comments released on Saturday.

-Federal appeals court judge Merrick Garland is set to appear before a confirmation hearing on Monday and Tuesday and released his planned testimony ahead of time.
+Merrick Garland, a federal appeals court judge, is set to appear before a confirmation hearing on Monday and Tuesday and released his planned testimony ahead of time.

 Barr overruled career prosecutors to recommend a lighter sentence for Trump ally Roger Stone and moved to dismiss the criminal case against former Trump national security adviser Michael Flynn.